jvillenap/CMS-Secured-by-Blockchain/4-bucket/README.md

 Next window is the summary or **Configuration File Preview**.
 Click in the **copy** link to copy your OCI API credentials to a text file in your local computer as you will need them in future steps in the workshop.
 Then click **Close** Button to finish the process.

+> IMPORTANT: save this details as you will need some of them in next steps of the HoL.

 ![](./images/oci-apikey-08.png)

 You should have a new API key created and you should see the Fingerprint key in the OCI web console.